TheShadowProgramming/iitm-courses-practice/programming-diploma/MAD1-project/MAD1_practice_proj_corey_schafer/notes_md_files/IntroductionNotes_And_General_Notes.md

 - redirect method me insert the url_for method by generating the location of the file and obviously this function makes sure any code written below it doesn't runs
 - flash message used in the redirection process stores the message that has passed into it in the first argument and also stores some meta data about the flash message in the 2nd argument named category, and also the main function of the flash message is that the flash message will only store the data until the next request to the same route for which the flash message has been defined upon
+- since the flash message works between requests and uses sessions module under the hood, therefore we need secret_key to make sure that user doesn't plays with the session
 - and remember flash message has to be retrieved in the template where we want the flash message, and flash message stores the info until the next request from the user is not sent to any route of the web app
 - form.anyField.data gives the data given by the user
 - the submitField created using the wt_forms package runs the view function's code again when the user presses the button